apollographql/apollo-server/docs/source/testing/mocking.md

 };
 ```

-The previous example uses [casual](https://github.com/boo1ean/casual), a fake data generator for JavaScript, which returns a different result every time the field is called.
+The previous example uses [casual](https://github.com/boo1ean/casual), a fake data generator for JavaScript that returns a different result every time the function is called.
 In other scenarios, such as testing, a collection of fake objects or a generator that always uses a consistent seed are often necessary to provide consistent data.

 ### Using lists in mocks

-To automate mocking a list, return an array of the desired length. `[...new Array(n)]` is a convenient syntax for making an array containing *n* copies of `undefined`.
+To automate mocking a list, return an array of the desired length.
+Using `[...new Array(n)]` is convenient syntax for creating an array that contains *n* copies of `undefined`.

 ```js
 const casual = require('casual');